wilmermurillo/VultModules/content/Vessek.md

 ## Diagram

-Thanks to Bob Fuller for this making the diagram of Vessek.
+Thanks to Bob Fuller for making the diagram of Vessek.
 You can get the pdf version [HERE](/images/Vult-Vessek.pdf)

 ![Vessek](/images/Vessek-internals.png "Signal Flow Diagram")